Grasshopper (band): Career

-In 2020, Remus Choy has created his own YouTube channel (傑少煮意RemusKitchen) that mainly focuses on his love for cooking and teaching recipes.
-His channel has been a huge success, renewing public interest of him not only as a singer, but also as a 'chef'.
-Then in 12 December 2021, Grasshopper launched their official YouTube channel called "GRASSHOPPER CHANNEL" focusing on just about everything such as their career, with touches of variety show - talk and having fun.
+In 2020, Remus Choy created his own YouTube channel (傑少煮意RemusKitchen) that mainly focuses on his love for cooking and teaching recipes.
+His channel has been a huge success, renewing public interest in him not only as a singer, but also as a "chef".
+Then on 12 December 2021, Grasshopper launched their official YouTube channel called "GRASSHOPPER CHANNEL" focusing on just about everything such as their career, with some elements of a variety show - talk and having fun.